-List of project components affecting the objective:
+Project List of project components affecting the objective:

-component/s wind energy turbines
+component/s " wind energy turbines

 " access roads

 " substation

+" visitors centre

 " power line

-Potential Impact " Impacts on natural vegetation " Impacts on soil Activity/risk source " Site preparation and earthworks " Trenching activities for cable laying " Excavation for tower base foundations " Construction of site access road " Site preparation for lay-down area and site office/visitor's centre (e.g. compaction) " Borrow material source " Foundations or plant equipment installation " Track for crawler crane movement on-site " Power line construction activities " Stockpiling of topsoil, subsoil and spoil Mitigation: " To retain natural vegetation in the western corner of the site, where Target/Objective possible. " To avoid the sensitive quartz patches located within the proposed power line corridor (Alternative 1) north of Koekenaap " To minimise footprints of disturbance of vegetation/habitats on-site " Remove and store all topsoil on areas that are to be excavated; and use this topsoil in later rehabilitation of disturbed areas " Fill material is to be sourced from tower base excavations
+Potential Impact " Impacts on natural vegetation

+rotential impact " Impacts on soil

+" Loss of topsoil

+Activity/risk source

+Activity/115K Source Site preparation and earthworksTrenching activities for cable laying

+Excavation for tower base foundations

+Construction of site access road

+Site preparation for lay-down area and site office/visitor's centre (e.g.

+compaction)

+Foundations or plant equipment installation

+Track for crawler crane movement on-site

+Power line construction activities

+Stockpiling of topsoil, subsoil and spoil material

+Mitigation: To retain natural vegetation in the western corner of the site, where

+Target/Objective possible

+ranget/Objective To avoid the sensitive quartz patches located within the proposed

+power line corridor (Alternative 1) north of Koekenaap

+To minimise footprints of disturbance of vegetation/habitats on-site

+Remove and store all topsoil on areas that are to be excavated; and

+use this topsoil in subsequent rehabilitation of disturbed areas

+Fill material is to be sourced from tower base excavations; spoil

+material to be minimised

-Mitigation: Action/control Responsibility Timeframe Areas to be cleared will be clearly marked in the field to avoid unnecessary clearing.
-Contractor in consultation with Specialist Pre-construction The extent of clearing and disturbance to the native vegetation will be kept to a minimum so that impact on flora and fauna is restricted Contractor Site establishment & duration of contract Construction activities will be restricted to demarcated areas so that impact on flora and fauna is restricted Contractor Site establishment & duration of contract All fill material will be sourced from a commercial off site suitable source, quarry or borrow pit.
-Where possible, material from tower base excavations will be used as fill on site.
-Contractor Duration of contract Excavated topsoil (top 20 cm) will be stockpiled in laydown area separate from base material and covered until replaced during rehabilitation Contractor Site establishment & duration of contract Topsoil will not be stripped or stockpiled when wet, as compaction will occur Contractor Site establishment Maintenance: for duration of Contract
+Mitigation: Action/control Responsibility Timeframe Areas to be cleared will be clearly marked on-site to eliminate the potential for unnecessary clearing.
+Contractor in consultation with Specialist Pre-construction The extent of clearing and disturbance to the native vegetation will be kept to a minimum so that impact on flora and fauna is restricted.
+Contractor Site establishment & duration of contract Construction activities will be restricted to demarcated areas so that impact on flora and fauna is restricted.
+Contractor Site establishment & duration of contract All fill material will be sourced from a commercial off- site suitable/permitted source, quarry or borrow pit.
+Where possible, material from tower base excavations will be used as fill on-site.
+Contractor Duration of contract Excavated topsoil (top 25cm) will be stockpiled in laydown areas separate from base material and covered Contractor Site establishment &

-Mitigation: Action/control Responsibility Timeframe The maximum topsoil height will not exceed 2 metres in Contractor Duration of order to preserve m icro-or ganisms within the topsoil, Contract which can be lost due to con npaction and lack of oxygen Performance " Z ero disturbance outside of de esignated work areas Indicator " N linimise clearing of existing v regetation Monitoring " C bservation of vegetation cle aring and soil manage ement activities by Е CO throughout construction p ohase. " Supervision of all clearing and earthworks.
+Mitigation: Action/control Responsibility Timeframe until replaced during rehabilitation.
+As far as possible, topsoil will not be stored for longer than 3 months. duration of contract Topsoil will not be stripped or stockpiled when it is raining or when the soil is wet as compaction will occur.
+Contractor Site establishment Maintenance: for duration of contract The maximum topsoil stockpile height will not exceed 2m in order to preserve micro-organisms within the topsoil, which can be lost due to compaction and lack of oxygen.
+Contractor Duration of contract

+Performance " Zero disturbance outside of designated work areas Indicator " Minimise clearing of existing vegetation Monitoring " Observation of vegetation clearing and soil management activities by ECO throughout construction phase. " Supervision of all clearing and earthworks. " An incident reporting system will be used to record non-conformances to the EMP.